TinyTapeout/tinytapeout_www/content/competitions/demoscene/_index.en.md

 ![prizes](images/demoscene_prizes.png)

-* All entrants will get a [VGA](https://github.com/mole99/tiny-vga) and [audio PMODs](https://github.com/MichaelBell/tt-audio-pmod) and a sticker pack.
+* All entrants who purchase the demoboard will get free [VGA](https://github.com/mole99/tiny-vga), [audio PMODs](https://github.com/MichaelBell/tt-audio-pmod) and a sticker pack.
 * Winners of each category will receive combinations of:
     * Matt’s first ASIC die mounted in an epoxy cube, numbered and signed,
     * ASIC baseball caps,